chandanrao88/IISC-academics-deas/cloudfunction/README.md

 # Mobility Data Kafka Publisher Cloud Function

-This repository contains a Google Cloud Function that generates synthetic mobility footfall data for Bangalore and sends it to a Kafka topic.
-The function simulates location and visit data for a specified number of devices and publishes this data in JSON format to Kafka for downstream processing or analytics.
+This repository contains a Google Cloud Function that generates synthetic mobility footfall data and sends it to a Kafka topic.
+The provided code defines a cloud function to generate and push sample mobility footfall data to Kafka.
+It starts by importing necessary libraries like pandas, random, datetime, and kafka.

+The core functionality revolves around generating mock mobility data, including device IDs, visit times, locations (latitude and longitude), and associated timestamps.
+The generate_sample_data function creates a DataFrame with randomly generated values for these fields, simulating visitor data for a specified location and a given number of records.

+The create_kafka_producer function sets up a Kafka producer configured to send data to a Kafka server located at a specified address.
+The push_data_to_kafka function iterates over the DataFrame and sends each row as a message to a Kafka topic ("visit-data-topic").

+The location_data_gen function is an HTTP-triggered cloud function that processes incoming requests.
+It expects JSON input containing latitude, longitude, and the number of records to generate.
+It validates the input, generates the sample data, and pushes it to Kafka.
+If any errors occur (e.g., missing or invalid parameters), appropriate error messages are returned.

+Overall, the code simulates location-based visit data and sends it to a Kafka topic for further processing or analysis.

 # Overview

 ## The Cloud Function:

-Generates random sample records representing footfall data in Bangalore, including fields like latitude, longitude, and visit time.
+Generates random sample records representing footfall data, including fields like latitude, longitude, and visit time.

 Connects to a Kafka broker and pushes the generated records to a specified Kafka topic.